 They also need access to specific services like rehabilitation and assistive devices such as wheelchairs or braille materials.

-By including the people with disabilities in more decision making, we provide them with an opportunity to access these services with ease, thus improving lives.
+By including the persons with disabilities in more decision making, we provide them with an opportunity to access these services with ease, thus improving lives.

-10. To inform people with disabilities of their rights and to ensure they are protected
+10. To inform persons with disabilities of their rights and to ensure they are protected

 Empowering people with disabilities also involves teaching them of their rights and privileges, teaching them about the law, and generally giving relevant information concerning aspects of their well-being.
 Most people with disabilities, having been excluded from many legal decision-making processes, are not aware of their rights and have become subject to abuse and exploitation.